irasponsible/protonpass_json_to_bitwarden_csv/README.md

  - No support for multiple URLs, not sure how to put them in the Bitwarden format
  - Assumes everything is a login, because I only had logins in PP. If you have aliases and notes in there, they will *try* to import as Logins and the program will probably just throw an exception
  - Bitwarden seems to only take the TOTP key, so this program ignores the other TOTP information (algo, length, source... anything except the secret key)
  - I coded this at like 2am so there's not exactly comments galore.
-Embarrasing to have this be my first code on git
+ - Limited error handling

 ## Instructions

-Run `protonpass_json_to_bitwarden_csv.py` it in the same folder as your `data.json` (which you will need to pull out of the `.zip`).
+Run `protonpass_json_to_bitwarden_csv.py` in the same folder as your `data.json` (which you will need to pull out of the `.zip`).
 Ideally launch using `-i` to catch any crashes.